 Serious with some limitation of movement

 Moderate toe fractures

 Please note that this motorbike accident compensation calculator applies to all types of personal injury claims and not just motorbike accidents.
-The number of damages our solicitors will require for a settlement figure in an out of court settlement will depend upon the seriousness of the injuries and impact on your quality of life.
+The number of damages our solicitors will require for a motorcycle injury settlement figure in an out of court settlement will depend upon the seriousness of the injuries and impact on your quality of life.
 So a leg fracture, for instance, will be worth the same amount of compensation payout whether caused by a motorbike accident or a slip at work.